Chris Tranchell: Career

-He also appeared in three different Doctor Who serials: The Massacre of St Bartholomew's Eve in 1966, The Faceless Ones in 1967 and The Invasion of Time in 1978.
-His other credits include Z-Cars, The Onedin Line, The New Avengers and Play School.
+Tranchell appeared in three different Doctor Who serials: The Massacre of St Bartholomew's Eve in 1966, The Faceless Ones in 1967 and The Invasion of Time in 1978.
+His other credits include Z-Cars, The Onedin Line, The New Avengers, The Bill and Casualty.

 Theatre work includes Thomas Malory’s Morte D'Arthur at the Lyric Hammersmith in the roles of Merlin and Pelles.